War of 1812: Freeing and recruiting slaves

 The only known photograph of a Black Refugee, c.
 1890.
 During the war, a number of African Americans slaves escaped aboard British ships, settling in Canada (mainly in Nova Scotia) or Trinidad.

 The British Royal Navy's blockades and raids allowed about 4,000 African Americans to escape slavery by fleeing American plantations aboard British ships.
 American slaves near to the British military rebelled against their masters and made their way to British encampments.
 The migrants who settled in Canada were known as the Black Refugees.
 The blockading British fleet in the Chesapeake Bay received increasing numbers of freed slaves during 1813.
 By British government order, they were considered free persons when they reached British hands.

 Alexander Cochrane's proclamation of 2 April 1814 invited Americans who wished to emigrate to join the British.
 Although it did not explicitly mention slaves, it was taken by all as addressed to them.
 About 2,400 escaped slaves and their families were transported by the Royal Navy to the Royal Naval Dockyard at Bermuda (where they were employed on works about the yard and organized as a militia to aid in the defence of the yard), Nova Scotia and New Brunswick during and after the war.
 Starting in May 1814, younger male volunteers were recruited into a new Corps of Colonial Marines.
 They fought for Britain throughout the Atlantic campaign, including the Battle of Bladensburg, the attacks on Washington, D.C., and the Battle of Baltimore, before withdrawing to Bermuda with the rest of the British forces.
 They were later settled in Trinidad after having rejected orders for transfer to the West India Regiments, forming the community of the Merikins (none of the freed slaves remained in Bermuda after the war).
 These escaped slaves represented the largest emancipation of African Americans prior to the American Civil War.
 Britain paid the United States for the financial loss of the slaves at the end of the war.

 Treaty of Ghent

 In August 1814, peace discussions began in Ghent (in present-day Belgium); both sides approached negotiations warily.
 (Note: For details of the negotiations, see Samuel Flagg Bemis (1956), John Quincy Adams and the Foundations of American Foreign Policy, pp. 196–220; Remini 1991; Ward & Gooch 1922 and Mahan 1905.)
 The British strategy for decades had been to create a buffer state in the American Northwest Territory to block American expansion.
 Britain also demanded naval control of the Great Lakes and access to the Mississippi River.
-On the American side, Monroe instructed the American diplomats sent to Europe to try to convince the British to cede the Canadas, or at least Upper Canada, to the U.S. At a later stage, the Americans also demanded damages for the burning of Washington and for the seizure of ships before the war began.
+On the American side, Monroe instructed the American diplomats sent to Europe to try to convince the British to cede the Canadas, or at least Upper Canada, to the US.
+At a later stage, the Americans also demanded damages for the burning of Washington and for the seizure of ships before the war began.